hicsail/neuro-circuit/README.md

 0. We assume you have installed Conda.
 If not, instructions are here: <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>

-1. Open the "pre_config.yaml" file in the folder "whiskers" with the notebook app, and change the parameters to suit your project
+1. Open the "pre_config.yaml" file in the folder "whiskers" with the notebook app, and change the parameters to suit your project (see the guide mentioned in "necessary-prior-knowledge" for parameters)

 2. (If using Windows, **run the following file as administrator**